Ronald Gene Simmons: Trial for family murders

+Dr. Bennett G. Preston, a former assistant medical examiner for Arkansas, summarized his findings from the autopsies of the 14 bodies.
+All of the adult victims had been shot, while all the minors had been strangled with some type of rope.
+Additional testimony indicated that no firearms were recovered at the Simmons residence and that the victims who died from gunshot wounds had been shot with a weapon taken from Simmons at the time of his arrest in Russellville on December 28, 1987.

+The bodies of 20-month-old William Henry "Trae" Simmons and 22-month-old Michael McNulty were wet when brought to the medical examiner's office.
+Their cause of death was determined to be strangulation.
+Prosecutor Bynum alleged that Simmons had intended to hide the bodies in the barrels of water inside the house after he killed them but changed his mind and placed each in green garbage bags and hid them in the trunks of two abandoned cars.

 As to motive in the trial, a family friend told investigators that Simmons' wife had been saving up money to divorce Simmons when the killings happened.

 On the morning of February 10, a state firearms and tool marks examiner testified that bullets taken from the bodies of five of the victims matched a gun Simmons had with him when he was arrested.
 Bullet fragments from the sixth victim could not be positively identified.

-During a routine sidebar conference just before noon between the judge and both parties, Simmons lunged between the lawyers and slugged John Bynum, the prosecutor, in the chin, "sending spectators shrieking and ducking beneath their seats" After missing with a second punch and reaching for the holstered gun of one of the bailiffs, Simmons was subdued by court officers who swarmed over him and whisked him out a side door.
-Jurors watched wide-eyed and some relatives of the slain family dove for the floor.
-Charlotte Crosston, whose daughter and son-in-law died in the murder spree, said, I'm glad he showed the jury, and I'm glad the jury got to see what he's really like.
+During a routine sidebar conference just before noon between the judge and both parties, Simmons lunged between the lawyers and punched John Bynum, the prosecutor, in the chin, "sending spectators shrieking and ducking beneath their seats."
+After missing with a second punch and reaching for the holstered gun of one of the officers, Simmons was subdued by court officers who swarmed over him and hurried him out a side door and up to the third floor jail.
+Startled jurors watched, and some relatives of the slain family dove for the floor.
+Charlotte Crosston, whose daughter and son-in-law died in the murder spree, said, "I'm glad he showed the jury, and I'm glad the jury got to see what he's really like."
+Simmons' attorneys apologized to the judge and agreed to Simmons being manacled for the rest of the trial.

-Bynum had introduced a letter between Simmons and his daughter Sheila in which Simmons expressed anger that Sheila had revealed that he was the father of her child, and that he would see her in Hell.
+Bynum had introduced a letter between Simmons and his daughter Sheila in which Simmons expressed anger that Sheila had revealed that he was the father of her child and that he would see her in hell.
 Bynum later said he saw the punch coming right before it landed.
 "I was startled, but it didn't hurt me.
 He may have tried to hit me on the chest, but the only blow I felt was the one to the face."